 Definitions:

-“H3Africa consortium” means the consortium of Wellcome Trust and National Institutes of Health (NIH) funded project principal investigators.
+“H3Africa consortium” means the consortium of Wellcome Trust/AESA and National Institutes of Health (NIH) funded project principal investigators.

 “Recipient” means the principal researcher named above; and “Recipient Institution” means the organisation named above at which the Recipient and other named data users are employed, affiliated or enrolled, and are also referred to as ‘You’ in the agreement).